Taurus052/CFIEE/Readme.md

 	 - matplotlib

 ### Program Function
-&nbsp; &nbsp;&nbsp; &nbsp;This program is used to analyze RISC-V ELF file and extract CFG related information (excluding the control flow graph in the form of picture).
+&nbsp; &nbsp;&nbsp; &nbsp;This program is used to analyze RISC-V ELF file and extract control flow information.

 ### Program Input
 &nbsp; &nbsp;&nbsp; &nbsp;The program requires an ELF disassemble file(.txt) as input, which can be generated using the RISC-V toolchain.